What qualifies you for FMLA?

 - Have worked for their employer at least 12 consecutive months, at least 1,250 hours over the past 12 months and work at a location where their employer employs 50 or more employees within 75 miles during20 or more calendar workweeks in the current or preceding calendar year; and

-Have a qualifying reason for leave which includes:
+Have a qualifying reason for family leave which includes:

-- The birth of a son or daughter of the employee and in order to care for such son or daughter.
+- The birth of a child of the employee and in order to provide care for such child.

-- The placement of a son or daughter with the employee for adoption or foster care.
+- An adoption of a child or a placement of a son or daughter with the employee for foster care.

-- To care for a spouse, or a son, daughter, or parent, of the employee with a serious health condition. that makes the employee unable to perform the functions of their job
+- To care for a family member (spouse, child, or parent) of the employee with a serious health condition such that it makes the employee unable to perform the normal functions of their job

 - Any qualifying exigency arising from the employee’s spouse, son, daughter, or parent is a military member on covered active duty.
-Qualifying exigencies can include making child care arrangements for the child of the service member military member when the deployment of the military member necessitates a change in the existing child care or care for a covered servicemember with a serious injury or illness.
+Qualifying exigencies may include making child care arrangements for the child of the service member military member when the deployment of the military member necessitates a change in the existing childcare or care for a covered servicemember with a serious injury or illness.